quicwg/ops-drafts/draft-ietf-quic-manageability.md

 observable end-of-connection semantics, devices might be tempted to further reduce the UDP timeout to avoid unnecessary state.
 However, this has two drawbacks.
 First, not all servers inhabit routing architectures where connections will survive a port or address change.
-Second, an intermediary might require one endpoint to re-instantiate the connection for security reasons, further reducing the likelihood of successful revival.
+Second, applications which allow either peer to send after a period of quiescence will experience black-holing until the peer re-initializes the NAT binding.
 For these reasons, devices that can distinguish QUIC traffic from other UDP payloads should retain the
 {{?RFC4787}} limits.